Trans-Asia Shipping Lines: M/V Asia Brunei

 Asia Brunei was sold to Navios Lines as M/V Grand Unity.

 M/V Asia Singapore

 Asia Singapore was sold to FJ Palacio Lines and renamed as M/V Calbayog.
 M/V Calbayog was sold to Starlite Ferries Inc. and renamed as M/V Starlite Neptune.

 M/V Asia Thailand

 This vessel was destroyed by fire while docked at the Port of Cebu.

 M/V Asia Taiwan

 The vessel was sold to Asian Marine Transport System and renamed as M/V Super Shuttle Ferry 7 then capsized in Manila Bay.

 M/V Asia Indonesia

 The vessel was sold to Navios Lines as M/V Grand Venture.

 Ports of call and Routes

 Ports of call

-Trans-Asia Shipping Lines has 14 ports of call: (7 passenger/cargo 7 cargo only), with Cebu as the company's home port, it serves destinations such as:
+Trans-Asia Shipping Lines has 11 ports of call—7 passenger/cargo ports and 4 cargo-only ports.
+With Cebu as the company's home port, it serves destinations such as: